 It is the combination of physical discomfort with mental cravings that makes breaking free of opiates such a challenge.
 Despite your best intentions to quit, the knowledge that you can easily escape any discomfort with a fix can prove to be too much temptation.
 There is also the problem that the addicted brain is incredibly effective when it comes to rationalizing a return to opiates (e.g. “I can always try again later”).

 There is no guarantee that your desire to break free of opiates is going to remain long enough for you to finally be able to quit.
 This is why it is so important that you make use of your current determination.
-By choosing to enter a residential opiate detox center in Stuart, FL, you will have all the resources you need to successfully pass through the withdrawal stage.
+By choosing to enter a residential opiate detox program in Stuart, FL, you will have all the resources you need to successfully pass through the withdrawal stage.